FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Upstart Holdings, Inc. - UPST

-CEDARHURST, N.Y., May 18, 2022 /PRNewswire/ -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Upstart Holdings, Inc. (NasdaqGS: UPST), if they purchased the Company's securities between November 9, 2021 and May 9, 2022, inclusive (the "Class Period").
-Shareholders have until July 12, 2022to file lead plaintiff applications in the securities class action lawsuit.
+CEDARHURST, N.Y., June 08, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Upstart Holdings, Inc. (NasdaqGS: UPST), if they purchased the Company’s securities between March 18, 2021 and May 9, 2022, inclusive (the “Class Period”).
+Shareholders have until July 12, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Kuznicki Law PLLC is committed to ensuring that companies adhere to responsible business practices and engage in good corporate citizenship.
 The firm seeks recovery on behalf of investors who incurred losses when false and/or misleading statements or the omission of material information by a Company lead to artificial inflation of the Company's stock.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.